MrL314/Project-L/Readme.txt

 If you want to edit the build.bat to make it work for your build.
 Load the build.bat in a hex editor (take a backup first) and delete FF FE 0D 0A from the start.

 Why have I done this?
-If you can't use a Hex editor you shouldn't be messing with the bat file.
+You should not be messing with the build file unless you absolutely know what you are doing.

 Editing files